 SEO Optimization

-Great Docs includes comprehensive search engine optimization (SEO) features to help your documentation rank well in search results.
-These features are enabled by default and work automatically when you build your site.
+Great Docs includes comprehensive SEO features that are enabled by default and work automatically when you build your site.
+Sitemaps, canonical URLs, meta descriptions, structured data, and robots directives are all generated without any configuration.

 Whatβs Included